hermanbanken/react-native-config/README.md

 TRACKING_ENABLED=true
 ```

-By running your app with `RN_CONFIG_TRACKING_ENABLED=false react-native run-ios`, the variables declared in your app will be:
+By running your app with `RNC_TRACKING_ENABLED=false react-native run-ios`, the variables declared in your app will be:

 ```
 import Config from "react-native-config";